David Scott: Apollo 15

 Scott was deemed to have performed his duties well, and on April 10, 1969, was named backup commander of Apollo 12, with Al Worden as command module pilot and James Irwin as lunar module pilot.
 McDivitt had chosen to go into NASA management, and Slayton had seen Scott as a potential crew commander; Worden and Irwin were working on the support crews for Apollo 9 and Apollo 10, respectively.
 Schweickart was ruled out due to the space sickness episode.
 This put the three in line to be the prime crew for Apollo 15.
 Scott's status as backup commander of the next flight allowed him to sit in the Mission Control room as Apollo 11, with his old crewmate Armstrong in command, landed on the Moon.
 That Scott, Worden, and Irwin would be the crew of Apollo 15 was announced on March 26, 1970.

 Apollo 15 would be the first J Mission, which emphasized scientific research, with longer stays on the Moon's surface and the use of the Lunar Roving Vehicle (LRV).
 Already having an interest in geology, Scott made time during the training for his crew to go on field trips with Caltech geologist Lee Silver.
 The scientists were divided over where Apollo 15 should land; Scott's argument for the area of Hadley Rille won the day.
 As time dwindled towards the launch date, Scott pushed to make the field trips more like what they would encounter on the lunar surface, with mock backpacks simulating what they would wear on the Moon, and from November 1970 onwards, the training version of the LRV.

 Apollo 15 launched from Kennedy Space Center's Launch Complex 39A on July 26, 1971.
 The outward flight to the Moon's orbit saw only minor difficulties, and the mission entered lunar orbit without incident.
-The descent to the Moon by the LM Falcon, with Scott and Irwin aboard, took place on the late afternoon of July 30, with Scott as commander attempting the landing.
-Despite difficulties caused by the computer-controlled flight path being to the south of what was planned, Scott assumed manual control for the final descent, and successfully landed the Falcon within the designated landing zone.
+The descent to the Moon by the LM Falcon, with Scott and Irwin aboard, took place on July 30, with Scott as commander attempting the landing.
+Following difficulties caused by the computer-controlled flight path being to the south of what was planned, Scott assumed manual control for the final descent, and successfully landed the Falcon within the designated landing zone.